iikoshteruu/enhanced-grok-export/docs/usage.md

 # Usage Guide

-Learn how to effectively use Enhanced Claude Export to backup, share, and organize your Claude.ai conversations.
+Learn how to effectively use Enhanced Grok Export to backup, share, and organize your grok.com conversations.

 ## 🎯 Basic Usage

 ### Quick Export
-1. **Start a conversation** with Claude.ai
+1. **Start a conversation** with grok.com
 2. **Click the Export button** (📥 Export Full) in bottom-right corner
 3. **Choose format**: Markdown, Plain Text, or JSON
 4. **Download automatically** begins with timestamped filename